What is tongue thrusting?

 - Muscular, neurological, or other physiological abnormalities

-- Being” tongue tied” – a short lingual frenulum
+- Being ”tongue tied” – a short lingual frenulum

 What are the effects of tongue thrusting?

 A person swallows 1,200 to 2,000 times every 24 hours with approximately 1.8kg of pressure each time.
-The continuous pressure of tongue thrusting tends to push the teeth forward and out of alignment, having adverse affects on the bite, mouth and jaw.
+The continuous pressure of tongue thrusting tends to push the teeth forward and out of alignment, having adverse effects on the bite, mouth and jaw.

 It is this noticeable change in the outward appearance of teeth and mouth that usually diagnoses tongue thrusting.